 4. If you ask us to share

 From time to time you may be invited to ‘opt-in’ and hear more from one of our advertisers.
 If you choose to do that, we’ll share your info with them.

 You know that we collect personal information from you when you fill in our registration forms.
 But we also collect information using cookies and tokens.
 This is worth knowing a bit about.

-Adobe Analytics is another piece of software we use that does the same sort of thing.
+Adobe Analytics and Google Analytics are other pieces of software we use that do the same sort of thing.

 These pieces of software work by storing a cookie or token in your browser or app (if you've enabled cookies), which contains a unique identifier to track the number of unique visitors.
 Don't worry though, this system doesn't identify you personally or store any personal info.

 Nielsen//NetRatings will also randomly ask visitors to complete anonymous short site surveys.

 2. Behavioural targeted advertising.